Esri/i3s-spec/docs/1.7/nodePage.cmn.md

-# Node page index document
+# Node page

+The node page object representing the tree as a flat array of nodes where internal nodes reference their children by their array indices.

 ### Related: